 What to tell your boss about your mental health

 A mental health problem is no different to reporting a problem with your physical health...it just feels different.
-When we are depressed, we often have strong feelings of shame about how we are feeling.
-That is not just a psychological reaction but part of the biology of depression.
+When we're depressed, we often have strong feelings of shame about how we're feeling.
+That's not just a psychological reaction, but part of the biology of depression.
 Shame leads us to hiding away but hiding away makes our situation worse in the workplace and elsewhere.
-Think about the origins of how you are feeling.
+Think about the origins of how you're feeling.

-Dr McLaren continues to say it's entirely up to you how much you want to disclose - you don't have to name your condition but be careful about words like 'stress' which can mean many different things to different people and is often misinterpreted.
-If you have seen your doctor, and have a diagnosis, then let your employer know you are ill.
+Dr McLaren continues to say it's entirely up to you how much you want to disclose - you don't have to name your condition, but be careful about words like 'stress' which can mean many different things to different people and is often misinterpreted.
+If you've seen your doctor, and have a diagnosis, then let your employer know you're ill.

-As a valued employee, with knowledge and experience, your firm has invested time and training in you and want you to be productive.
-By speaking up, you are helping yourself - and them.
+As a valued employee, with knowledge and experience, your employer has invested time and training in you and wants you to be productive.
+By speaking up, you're helping yourself - and them.

-If you don't want to discuss your condition too much and about how you feel, focus on the impact your mental health is having on your work and productivity - and how you can work together to improve the situation.
+If you don't want to discuss your condition or how you're feeling too much, focus on the impact your mental health is having on your work and productivity - and how you can work together to improve the situation.
 Remember, your employer will want to help you not least because it makes good business sense.

 What happens after I tell my employer about poor health?

-Companies both large and small across the UK invest in their employee wellbeing and want to provide support to their employees.
-Employers will have to tell HR about your current health condition to ensure that correct procedures are followed and you are being looked after whilst at work.
+Companies, both large and small across the UK, invest in their employee wellbeing and want to provide support to their employees.
+Employers will have to tell HR about your current health condition to ensure that correct procedures are followed and you're being looked after whilst at work.

 Employers can also offer different treatments that might help.
-These might include free phone counselling and short-term face-to-face counselling (typically 6-8 sessions).
-A range of therapies, such as cognitive behavioural therapy (CBT) programmes, can be offered as well as online health and wellbeing programmes and an 'EAP in Your Pocket', which is an app giving employees access to tools for stress and anxiety.
+These might include free phone counselling and short-term face-to-face counselling (typically 6 to 8 sessions).
+A range of therapies, such as cognitive behavioural therapy (CBT) programmes, can be offered as well as online health and wellbeing programmes and an employee assistance programme (EAP).
 My Possible Self is another app your employer may recommend to you.

 Employers may also encourage you to track your mood over time and receive help to maximise coping mechanisms.
-Check whether your employer offers this too, as it is free for employees and hugely valuable.
+Check whether your employer offers this too, as it's free for employees and hugely valuable.

-Don't forget to let them know how they did - when you have weathered the storm and recovered, let your employer know how they did.
+Don't forget to let them know how they did - when you've recovered, let your employer know how they did.
 What was helpful for you when you were struggling?
 Help your organisation to learn from your experience.

 Mental health treatment at Priory